Environment

 Relocation and expansion of overseas manufacturing bases and establishment of new production lines

-AFL Telecommunications Europe Ltd., group companies in the UK, has relocated and expanded its optical cable factory and established a new production line, which has now begun operation.
-The new line will produce Air Blown Wrapping Tube Cable™ (AB-WTC™), a thin-diameter, high-density Optcal Fiber ribbon cable that is air-blown*, and will contribute to the construction and development of FTTx and 5G networks in the UK and Europe.
-With the start of local production, Fujikura Group will be able to provide more comprehensive customer services to its European customers, and will further improve its stable supply capacity to customers by strengthening its supply chain.
-The start of local production also contributes to revitalizing the local economy and creating new jobs.
+AFL Telecommunications Europe Ltd., a UK group companies, has relocated and expanded its optical cable factory and installed a new production line, which has now begun operation.
+The new line produces Air Blown Wrapping Tube Cable™ (AB-WTC™), a small-diameter, high-density Optical Fiber ribbon cable that is air-blown*, and will contribute to the construction and development of FTTx and 5G networks in the UK and Europe.
+The start of local production will enable Fujikura Group to provide more comprehensive customer service to its European customers, and further improve its ability to provide a stable supply to customers by strengthening its supply chain.
+The start of local production will also contribute to revitalizing the local economy and creating new jobs.

-* The air-blown type is a method of laying optical cables in which compressed air is blown into the conduit to pressurize the optical cable.
-This method has been widely adopted, mainly in Europe and the United States.
+*Air-blown type is a method of laying optical fiber cables in which compressed air is blown into the conduit to pressurize the optical fiber cable.
+This method is widely used mainly in Europe and the United States.

 Promoting CSV

-Fujikura Group is promoting CSV (Creating Shared Value) as a strategy to solve social issues and contribute to the achievement of the SDGs as well as the growth of its own profits.
-CSV is defined as activities in which a company improves social value (solving social issues) and earns economic value (profits) through its core business.
-Fujikura Group has been engaged in business activities to solve social issues, but 2017 is the first year of Fujikura Group CSV, and it is the year to start thinking about CSV in earnest. and Corporate Officer.
+Fujikura Group is promoting CSV (Creating Shared Value) as a strategy to solve social issues and contribute to the achievement of the SDGs along with Fujikura 's profit growth.
+CSV is defined as an activity in which a company improves social value (solving social issues) and gains economic value (profit) through its main business.
+Fujikura Group has continued to engage in business activities to solve social issues, and 2017 has been designated as the "first year of Fujikura Group CSV" and is the year to start thinking about CSV in earnest. and Corporate Officer.

 Local government initiatives to solve social issues